Mesothelioma and Asbestos Trust Funds

 To make sure enough money is available for future claims, claimants typically receive a percentage of what their claim is worth.
 This prevents funds from depleting too soon, but it also means that most victims get less than they might otherwise receive.

-How Do Asbestos Trust Fund Payouts Work?
+How Do Trust Fund Payment Percentages Work?

-Asbestos trust funds offer a set payment percentage of a claim’s value to preserve money for future victims who will be diagnosed years from now.
+Trust funds offer a set payment percentage of a claim’s value to preserve money for future victims who will be diagnosed years from now.

-Trust fund payment percentages may range between 1% and 100% of the entire value of a claim and vary based on how many people file a claim.
 For example, using the median value of $180,000 for mesothelioma claims, if the trust’s payment percentage is 25%, the payout would be $45,000.
 That compensation may be substantial enough to help cover medical bills and lost wages.

 Filing an Asbestos Trust Fund Claim